panosoft/node-chartist/README.md

 - `options` - An object of chart options.
 Options are dependent on the chart `type`.
 All options in the [Chartist Api Documentation](http://gionkunz.github.io/chartist-js/api-documentation.html) are supported.
 In addition to those, the following options are supported by node-chartist:

   - `axisX.title` - A string to use as the x axis title.

   - `axisY.title` - A string to use as the y axis title.

+  - `legend` - A boolean used to determine whether a legend should be generated.
+Defaults to `true`.

 - `data` - An object containing data used to generate the chart.
 The structure of this object depends on chart `type`.
 Please refer to the [Chartist Api Documentation](http://gionkunz.github.io/chartist-js/api-documentation.html) for complete details.